Skip to main content

 Please contact 131 246 or advise the operator when you are booking tickets if you require a loan wheelchair during your visit.

-Wheelchairs can be collected at your venue concierge desk pre-show and must be returned within20 minutes of the show finishing.
+Wheelchairs can be collected at your venue concierge desk pre-show and must be returned within 20 minutes of the show finishing.
 Patrons will be required to leave a driver's license, credit card, or government issued photo ID as a deposit until the wheelchair is returned.
 Wheelchairs must not be taken off site.
 Please coordinate patron pick-up and drop-off locations accordingly.

 Unfortunately we cannot provide staff to assist with patron wheelchair use unless there is an emergency.
 Adelaide Festival Centre participates in the Companion Card program for patrons who require support during their visit.